trancongbao/endeavor/docs/1. Overview/README.md

 The Endeavor application is a web application that provides 3 main functionalities for 3 types of users:
 + Students can study English courses.
 + Teachers can modify English courses.
-+ Admins can manage students, teachers, and the courses.
++ Admins can manage students, teachers.

 <img src="./images/Context Diagram.excalidraw.svg" width="700">